mehedi-sharif/soulspring/content/how-it-works.md

       therapy plan.
 world_of_wellbeing:
   enable: true
-  title: A Whole New World of Well-Being
+  title: A Whole New World of Wellbeing
-  subtitle: 'Our unique treatment methodologies are designed to help you heal and
+  subtitle: 'Our unique therapies and modalities are designed to help you heal and
     manage the following conditions:'
   lists:
   - Gut Health